Here’s a quote from ancient Tao wisdom:

 “Those who know don’t talk.
 Those who talk don’t know.
 Close your mouth, block off your senses, blunt your sharpness, untie your knots, soften your glare, settle your dust.
 This is the primal identity.
 Be like the Tao.
 It can’t be approached or withdrawn from, benefited or harmed, honoured or brought into disgrace.
 It gives itself up continually.
 That is why it endures.” – Lao Tzu

-Now initially, and to put it in descriptive, layman’s terms, I though this was utter nonsense!
+Now initially, and to put it in descriptive, layman’s terms, I though this was utter bollocks!
 However, I have since given this some thought, and now realise it is in fact very clever, very clever indeed, and I’ll tell you why.

 Treat people unkindly and they will seemingly return this behaviour.
 This also works in the opposite direction.
 In other words, if your mind is full of conflict, confusion, anger and bitterness, ultimately, you will become an angry and bitter individual on the outside also.

 And so with this in mind, let’s say you adopted the attitude of the Tao and simply pretended to be a calm, well adjusted individual.
 Would this mean that in time you’d become that very person?
 Well, you would if you knew how to ‘act’ in a calm and well adjusted, manner.

 This is where the living by example comes into play.
 Living by example means you need not say anything, write anything or indeed strive for anything, other than what you are at root: a calm, loving and well adjusted individual.

 Believe it or not that is exactly what you are.
 The keywords used here are: “at root.”
 When we get to the root of who we are, we’ve cracked it, and the way to do this is to follow someone who sows this example.
 Simple.

 “In actual fact, this is the true power of counselling and mentoring.
 The counselling-mentor need not tell you anything of themselves or advise you in any way whatsoever.“